 Wondering about wood similar to Walnut?
 You’re in the right place!

 Walnut wood is similar to many other types of wood.
-It is a hardwood that has a deep, rich color and a smooth texture.
+It is hardwood with a deep, rich color and a smooth texture.

 It’s often used in furniture making and other decorative applications because of its beauty and strength.
 But other woods offer these impressive qualities and more.

-There are many types of wood that can be used instead of walnut.
-Some are very similar in appearance to walnut, while others can create a different look entirely but they are similar to walnut in terms of durability.
+Many types of wood can be used instead of walnut.
+Some are very similar in appearance to walnut, while others can create a different look entirely, but they are similar to walnut in terms of durability.
 However, acacia wood is the most luxurious of the lot.